jacob-long/personal-site/content/home/projects.md

 # To remove toolbar, delete/comment all instances of `[[filter]]` below.

 [[filter]]
-name = "Research"
+name = "R Packages"
-tag = ".Research"
+tag = ".RPackages"

 [[filter]]
-name = "Teaching"
+name = "Other"
-tag = ".Teaching"
+tag = ".Other"

 #[[filter]]
 #name = "All"